briskycat/scripts/install/haskell/README.md

-##How to install Haskell Platform from source with Debian update-alternatives
+##Install Haskell Platform from source with Debian update-alternatives

 Scripts to make manual/source installation and management of multiple versions of GHC and Haskell Platform easy.
 Bypasses the Debian repos.
 Works with Debian, Ubuntu, or